OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 #### Overview
 ![Overall Overview](./overview.png "Overview")

-_There is no Transformer on the picture above_
+_Note: There is no Transformer on the picture above_

 #### Note
 There is an **rmi** forwarder.
 This is a work in progress, but it works.